 Rethinking your options

-As important as it is to make sure you’re in the right investment option or options for you for now, it’s also really important to revisit your options from time to time.
+It’s important to make sure you’re in the right investment option or options for you for now.
+But it’s also important to revisit your options from time to time.

-We can’t stress how important it is to check in every so often to make sure that you haven’t left your money to languish in a lower returning option if you are happy now to wear the risks of a higher risk option.
+We can’t stress how important it is to check in sometimes to check that your money isn’t languishing.
+Either left in a lower returning option if you are comfortable to wear the risks of a higher risk option.
 Or equally, that you haven’t ‘set-and-forget’ your super in a higher risk option that doesn’t suit you anymore.

 If you’re in the accumulation scheme, there are 4 great options to choose from: